 Once you've put your supporting documents together, you can contact your supplier on the phone or go through their online service.
 After your subscription, you will have an online dashboard from which you can manage your contract and options, access your bills, etc.

 The meter’s activation isn’t immediate: if electricity was cut before your arrival, EDF will send an operator to turn the power back.
 This usually takes 5 working days.

 To be safe, contact EDF 15 days before you move in in order to get familiar with the different possible electricity plans and get things started.

 The cost depends for the most part on the place’s square footage.
 EDF has an online tool that helps you estimate your consumption and energy label.

-For a 20m2 dwelling with electrical heating, plan on a €30 monthly bill.
+For a 20 square meters dwelling with electrical heating, plan on a €30 monthly bill.